johno/emberconf2015-notes/_posts/2015-03-03-deployment.markdown

 HTML should be managed and deployed as part of the static asset deployment process.
 Shouldn't be deployed by the API server (API shouldn't be re-deployed for asset changes).

+### How do we achieve this?

+S3, Redis in concert.

+Preview before activating `someurl.com/apps?release=foobar`

+## Dynamic HTML rewriting

+Use a Rails controller to inject data into the HTML.
+Useful for feature flags, sessions, tokens, etc.

+Super simple A/B testing.
+Such rad.

+## Tooling

+Ember CLI friendly:

+* ember-deploy
+* front-end-builds
+* ember-cli-deploy

+All powers combined to now become ember-cli-deploy: <https://github.com/ember-cli/ember-cli-deploy>.

+Paving the cowpaths!

+## ember-cli-deploy

+A quickly growing ecosystem with ember-cli addon integration.